 Director of Administration - Jeff Nygaard

-Jeff Nygaard, who just finished serving as the AJHL's first Director of Hockey Operations during the 2012-13 season, will begin his first season as the Eastern Hockey League's Director of Administration.
+Jeff Nygaard, who served as the AJHL's first Director of Hockey Operations during the 2012-13 season, will begin his second season as the Eastern Hockey League's Director of Administration.
 Nygaard, who is a former Junior franchise owner and General Manager with the Washington Junior Nationals (2006-10), will be responsible for the day-to-day administrative and business operations of the league.

 A Minnesota native and a graduate of North Dakota State University ('90), Nygaard is a former sports information director at the University of North Dakota and a former on-ice official.
 During his officiating career he worked more than 300 minor professional games and five USA Hockey National Championship contests.

 USA Hockey SafeSport Coordinator - Cheri Bonawitz

 Cheri Bonawitz, a longtime USA Hockey Junior Council member, has been appointed the league’s first USA Hockey SafeSport coordinator.
 The EHL is the first Tier III Junior hockey league to appoint a SafeSport coordinator and implement this important program.